Toddler Sleep Schedules — Your Thirteen to Eighteen-Month-Old

-At this age toddlers need an average of eleven and a quarter hours of uninterrupted sleep at night and two and a quarter to two and a half hours during the day*.
+At this age toddlers need an average of 11.25 hours of uninterrupted sleep at night and 2.25 to 2.5 hours of naps during the day.
 Children at the younger end of this age bracket take two naps, in the morning and afternoon, but by eighteen months most consolidate to one midday or afternoon nap.
-The thirteen to eighteen month-old schedule has to work in that nap transition.
+Toddler sleep schedules for these ages have to work in that nap transition.
+Here’s what makes sleep difficult at these ages:

 Transition from Two Naps to One

-At around fifteen to eighteen months, toddlers transition from two naps to one.
+At around fifteen to eighteen months, toddler sleep schedules change.
+This is when most toddlers transition from two naps to one.
 That’s a tricky stage because there is usually a point when one nap is not enough and two naps are too many.
 The result is an overtired child who doesn’t sleep well at night.

 The Temper Tantrum Emerges

-As if that wasn’t enough, temper tantrums often emerge at this age, and toddlers start testing their parents.
+As if nap schedules changing isn’t enough, temper tantrums often emerge at this age, and toddlers start testing their parents.
 Bedtime is a common battleground for toddlers flexing emerging willpower muscles.
 A soothing bedtime routine is extremely important for children this age, and adhering consistently to routines and setting clear rules is essential—because the next stage is only tougher.

 (Shift earlier if your child wakes between 6:00 and 7:00 a.m.)